gottacatchenall/MetacommunityDynamics.jl/docs/src/tutorials/02_consumer_resource.md

 # A tutorial on Consumer-Resource Modeling

+!!! warning
+    This is still a work in progress

 !!! abstract
     In this tutorial, we explore our first multi-species model: Lotka-Volterra dynamics.
 We'll learn about building consumer-resource models in